-- Combine the remaining ½ cup sugar and 1 teaspoon cinnamon in a rectangular baking pan or dish.
+- Making the Cinnamon-Sugar: Combine the remaining ½ cup sugar and 1 teaspoon cinnamon in a rectangular baking pan or dish.
 Stir to mix thoroughly.

 - When cool enough to handle (a few minutes) place the churro in the cinnamon-sugar mixture.
 With your hands, sprinkle cinnamon-sugar densely on every side of the churro, turning it to fully allow to coat.
 Gently tap the churro to allow excess to fall back into the pan (a bit like applying glitter to a glue project).

 Gluten-Free Flour recommendationI recommend a gluten-free measure-for-measure flour blend.
 My preferred brand is Bob’s Red Mill gluten-free 1-to-1 Baking Flour.
 This recipe has also been made with Pamela’s Artisan Flour Blend (now called Pamela’s All Purpose Flour – Artian Blend + Whole Grain).

 Disney World does have GF Churros.
 We got them at a restaurant in Animal Kingdom!

 Yay!!!
 That’s so exciting!
 When I originally shared this homemade recipe it was years ago after going to DisneyLAND.
 Churros everywhere and delicious aromas in the air but not for gluten-free people.
 That’s why I came home and developed this recipe.
 But I love knowing this!
 We were there two summers ago but didn’t even think to look.
 Thanks for letting me know!